Mobile Phone Law FAQs

-Shockingly, 17% of all motorists and as many as 35% of under-25s admitted to checking texts, email or social media while driving, despite the obvious danger that looking away from the road brings to the driver, its passengers and other road users.
+Shockingly, 17% of all motorists and 35% of under-25s have admitted checking texts, email or social media while driving, despite the apparent danger that looking away from the road brings to the driver, its passengers and other road users.

-It's important to realise that even if you aren't contravening the mobile phone legislation if operating any device whether it's hand-held or not, affects your driving, you can still commit offences such as not being in proper control of your vehicle, careless or even dangerous driving.
+Even if you aren't violating mobile phone laws, by using devices such as the radio or sat-nav affects your driving, you can still commit motoring offences by not being in proper control of your vehicle, careless or even dangerous driving.

-In the guide below, we’ll explain everything you need to know about using your mobile phone while driving.
-We’ll delve into new legislation around using phones in the car, switching to hands-free communication, and where the law stands on things like sat-navs and headphones.
+Our guide will explain all you need to know about using your mobile phone while driving.
+We will delve into new legislation around using phones in the car, switching to hands-free communication, and where the law stands on things like sat-navs and headphones.

-Using a mobile phone while driving carries a penalty of six points and a standard £200 fine.
+If you are caught using a mobile phone whilst driving, you could receive a standard £200 fine and six penalty points on your driving licence.
 The maximum fine which could be set for car or van drivers is £1,000.
-If you choose to reject the fixed penalty and ask for a court hearing you face the risk of increased fines and court costs, although the amount of penalty points remains the same.
+If you choose to reject the fixed penalty and ask for a court hearing, you face the risk of increased fines and court costs, although the amount of penalty points remains the same.

-You can get 3 penalty points if you don’t have a full view of the road and traffic ahead or proper control of the vehicle.
+You can get three penalty points if you don’t have a full view of the road and traffic ahead or proper control of the vehicle.